Organic Eprints frontpage

-Zalecka, Aneta; Skjerbaek, Kirsten; Doesburg, Paul; Pyskow, Bent; Huber, Machteld; Kahl, Dr. Johannes and Ploeger, Prof. Angelika (2006) The capillary dynamolysis method as a char-acterized tool for crop quality determination .
-Paper presented at Joint Organic Congress, Odense, Denmark, May 30-31, 2006..
+Zalecka, Aneta; Skjerbaek, Kirsten; Doesburg, Paul; Pyskow, Bent; Huber, Machteld; Kahl, Dr. Johannes and Ploeger, Prof. Angelika (2006) The capillary dynamolysis method as a char-acterized tool for crop quality determination.
+Poster at: Joint Organic Congress, Odense, Denmark, May 30-31, 2006.

 Summary